nkcr/parallella-computing/benchmark/machin-like-epiphany/README.md

 #### Stats

 A bash script is provided and aims to outputs performance stats as csv files.
-Be sure first to enable csv output in the main script (with `-D STAT`).
+Be sure first to enable csv output in the build script (with `-D STAT`).

 The first script (stats.sh) takes no parameter and produces data in rows :